Uniforms of the British Army: No. 2: Service dress (temperate parade uniform)

-No.3: Warm weather ceremonial uniform
+No. 3: Warm weather ceremonial uniform

-No.3 dress is the warm weather equivalent of No.1 dress, worn for specified overseas stations or assignments.
-With the introduction of No.1 Dress in temperate regions, No. 3 Dress was adopted as the tropical equivalent during the early 1950s.
+No. 3 dress is the warm weather equivalent of No. 1 dress, worn for specified overseas stations or assignments.
+With the introduction of No. 1 dress in temperate regions, No. 3 dress was adopted as the tropical equivalent during the early 1950s.
 It comprised an all-white cotton drill high-collared tunic, cut in a similar fashion to the No. 1 dress jacket, plus white trousers.
-These were worn with the coloured No.1 dress cap.
+These were worn with the coloured No. 1 dress cap.
 No. 3 dress was typically issued temporarily, being withdrawn from units on leaving the station.
 This order of dress dates back to white drill uniforms worn for "hot-weather" ceremonial and off-duty wear in India prior to World War I.

 Since the 1970s this order has consisted of the same white tunic but is now worn with coloured No. 1 dress trousers.
 Head-dress, footwear and badges are generally as for No. 1 dress.
 Widely worn during the 1950s and 1960s (when Britain still maintained significant garrisons in tropical stations) this uniform is now usually restricted to military attachés in tropical postings and their personal staffs; units of the Royal Gibraltar Regiment and The Royal Bermuda Regiment (see below); plus a few army bands and officers of the battalion of the Royal Gurkha Rifles stationed in Brunei.

 The band of the Royal Gibraltar Regiment is entitled to a permanent issue of No. 3 dress.
-The Royal Bermuda Regiment, which has many ceremonial duties, issued No. 3 Dress as a summer uniform until the end of the millennium, wearing No. 1 Dress (with red facings) during the rest of the year due to the cold and often stormy weather.
-As most of its public ceremonial duties fall during the summer months, it now wears No. 3 Dress year-round, with No. 1 Dress worn only as authorized by the Commanding Officer.
+The Royal Bermuda Regiment, which has many ceremonial duties, issued No. 3 dress as a summer uniform until the end of the millennium, wearing No. 1 dress (with red facings) during the rest of the year due to the cold and often stormy weather (a black Slade–Wallace belt being worn with No. 3 dress whereas a white one is worn with No. 1 dress).
+As most of its public ceremonial duties fall during the summer months, it now wears No. 3 dress year-round, with No. 1 dress worn only as authorized by the commanding officer.

-No.4: Warm weather Service Dress (officers only)
+No. 4: Warm weather service dress (officers only)

-Issued to officers on first posting to a warm-weather area: the uniform is similar to No.2 dress but made in a light khaki shade defined in Section 01.87 of the Army Dress Regulations as "stone".
+Issued to officers on first posting to a warm-weather area: the uniform is similar to No. 2 dress but made in a light khaki shade defined in Section 01.87 of the Army Dress Regulations as "stone".

-When officers are taking part in parades and formations with other ranks in warm weather areas, they wear either No.3 or No.6 dress.
+When officers are taking part in parades and formations with other ranks in warm weather areas, they wear either No. 3 or No. 6 dress.

 There had been an Other Ranks pattern of warm weather Service Dress, but this fell out of use after the 1950s.